-Professor Ceri Peach, Professor of Social Geography at the School of Geography and the Environment, Oxford from 1992 to 2007 is now Emeritus Professor of Social Geography at the School and Emeritus Fellow of St Catherine's College Oxford.
+Professor Ceri Peach was Professor of Social Geography at the School of Geography and the Environment, Oxford from 1992 to 2007, and Emeritus Professor of Social Geography and Emeritus Fellow of St Catherine's College Oxford.
 On retirement from Oxford he was appointed Professor at the Institute for Social Change at Manchester University.
-He has held Visiting Fellowships at the Australian National University, Berkeley, Yale, University of British Columbia, Harvard and Princeton.
+He held Visiting Fellowships at the Australian National University, Berkeley, Yale, University of British Columbia, Harvard and Princeton.
 He was nominated Ethnic Geography Distinguished Scholar of 2008 by the Association of American Geographers at the April meeting in Boston of the AAG.
 His award paper, presented at the meeting was entitled 'Contrasts in US and British Segregation Patterns'.
 The Rapporteurs were David Ley Professor of geography at UBC and Robert Putnam, Professor of Sociology at Harvard University.

 - Professor of Social Geography, Institute for Social Change, Manchester University.

-Professor Peach works on migration and ethnic and religious segregation in cities.
-Current work includes critical appraisal of claims of ghettoisation in British cities and comparative work on US and UK segregation patterns as part of the Manchester / Harvard University joint research programme.
-Ceri is part of the team headed by Miles Hewstone, Professor of Social Pyschology at Oxford, Anthony Heath, Professor of Sociology at Oxford, Sarah Spencer, Director of the ESRC COMPAS research programme at Oxford and Steven Vertovec, Director of the Max Planck Institute at Göttingen, all working on the issue of ethnic diversity and social cohesion.
+Professor Peach worked on migration and ethnic and religious segregation in cities.
+His work included critical appraisal of claims of ghettoisation in British cities and comparative work on US and UK segregation patterns as part of a Manchester / Harvard University joint research programme.
+Ceri was part of the team headed by Miles Hewstone, Professor of Social Pyschology at Oxford, Anthony Heath, Professor of Sociology at Oxford, Sarah Spencer, Director of the ESRC COMPAS research programme at Oxford and Steven Vertovec, Director of the Max Planck Institute at Göttingen, all working on the issue of ethnic diversity and social cohesion.
 The group was awarded a competitive research grant of £1 million by the Leverhulme Trust in July 2008 to pursue this work.

 - Beckford, J.A., Gale, R., Owen, D., Peach, C. and Weller, P. (2006) Review of the Evidence Base on Faith Communities, ODPM (Office of the Deputy Prime Minister) London.